Ktiseos-Nyx/sd-webui-untitledmerger/readme.md

 This is a fork of [groinge/sd-webui-untitledmerger](https://github.com/groinge/sd-webui-untitledmerger) which I decided to maintain while the original maintainer is unavailable for personal reasons.
 Within paretheses below is my comments as I want to maintain the original repos README.md as much as possible.

+At some stage we'll look into WHY this doesn't work with forge, but right now it's just forked for forking  sakes.

 Capable of reusing calculations from recent merges to greatly improve merge times

 Note: